Norman's Solo Albums

 Catalogue #: LPN018C

-Compelling, topical & provocative, this beat rich onslaught of hypnotic bass, percussive & driving, looped violins, viola & cello, & incendiary spoken word, is a stinging & passionate critique of America's quest for empire & the web of deceit excusing it.
-It's also an upbeat call to action.
+Norman’s first solo CD is a powerful, anti-war, anti-empire, sonic attack, against the forces of ignorance, greed and xenophobia.
+It was cited by The Montreal Gazette as one of the top 10 local English releases of 2004 alongside The Arcade Fire’s first album.
+Compelling, topical and provocative, it’s a beat rich onslaught of hypnotic bass, percussive and driving, looped violins, viola and cello, and incendiary spoken word.
+It’s also a stinging and passionate critique of America's quest for empire, the web of deceit excusing it, and an upbeat call to action.

-'DUCK WORK' mixes catchy, danceable anarcho-house, seductive drum & bass, jazzy ska, punked up celtic rock, electronica & experimental, melodic ambient music.
-Gets heads & brains nodding & fists pumping the air.
+Duck Work mixes catchy, danceable anarcho-house, seductive drum and bass, jazzy ska, punked up celtic rock, electronica and experimental, melodic ambient music.
+Gets heads and brains nodding and fists pumping the air.
+It offers a powerful musical anti-dote to current official lies, and suggests the need and the potential for everyday individual and popular rebellion against empire, for anarchy.